kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - 32 character mode PRINT CHR$(xx) or right arrow and clear on the keyboard
 - Another program to try ; 10 PRINT MEM;:IF MEM >100 GOSUB 10 ELSE RUN

+## Usage Notes

+### FreHD

+Consider building the separate [FreHD board](/frehd/README.md) for use with this board.

+### Expansion Interface

+When connecting the Expansion interface (EI) its internal RAM needs to be disabled.
+Noting: It is not good enough to remove the RAM chips themselves, as regardless of the presence of RAM, the EI buffers the output of RAM back to main databus.

+There are 2 approaches

+Remove (de-solder) the 74LS244 buffer chips Z29, and Z31.
+This completely isolates the RAM from the databus and is easily reversible by installing "socketed" chips.
+This makes it easier to change going forward.

+Disable the buffers from outputting back to the bus.
+There are 2 options that I can suggest but without access to an expansion interface I am not sure which is easier;
+* Cut trace leading out of Z28 Pin 6, and bridge Pin 19 of either Z29, or Z31 to Pin 20 (vcc)
+* Cut trace leading into Z28 Pin 5, (or out of Z32 Pin 2) and bridge Z28 Pin 5 to Pin 7 (gnd)

+There are probably other ways to achieve the same thing.
+* The first approach requires more work, but simple to change on the fly.
+* The second approach requires less overall work, but is harder to revert